-2.47 - mp
+2.40 -mp

 Generates multiprocessing code for the files being compiled.
-This option causes the compiler to recognize all multiprocessing directives and enables all -MP:... options.
+This option causes the compiler to honor all multiprocessing directives.

 If you have specified more than one type of multiprocessing directive for an individual loop, you need to disable one or more sets of directives by using the -MP option in conjunction with the -mp option.
 Only one set of multiprocessing directives can be recognized for a specific loop.
 Specifying -mp sets all the -MP options to ON.
 To disable one or more sets of directives, specify one or more -MP options in conjunction with -mp.